benshimonz/V1/README.md

 todo

-_**Q96:** Any dragon that was frozen by Balerion, on or after 1/1/1010, more than 10 times, for periods that are shorter than 10 minutes_
+_**Q96:** Any dragon that was frozen by Balerion, on or after 1/1/1010, more than 10 times, for periods shorter than 10 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q096.png)